apple/foundationdb/documentation/sphinx/source/administration.rst

 Virtual machines
 ----------------

 Processes running in different VMs on a single machine will appear to FoundationDB as being hardware isolated.
 FoundationDB takes pains to assure that data replication is protected from hardware-correlated failures.
 If FoundationDB is run in multiple VMs on a single machine this protection will be subverted.
-An administrator can inform FoundationDB of this hardware sharing, however, by specifying a machine ID using the ``machine_id`` parameter in :ref:`foundationdb.conf <foundationdb-conf>`.
-All processes on VMs that share hardware should specify the same ``machine_id``.
+An administrator can inform FoundationDB of this hardware sharing, however, by specifying a machine ID using the ``locality_machineid`` parameter in :ref:`foundationdb.conf <foundationdb-conf>`.
+All processes on VMs that share hardware should specify the same ``locality_machineid``.

 Datacenters
 ------------

 FoundationDB is datacenter aware and supports operation across datacenters.
-In a multiple-datacenter configuration, it is recommended that you set the :ref:`redundancy mode <configuration-choosing-redundancy-mode>` to ``three_datacenter`` and that you set the ``datacenter_id`` parameter for all FoundationDB processes in :ref:`foundationdb.conf <foundationdb-conf>`.
+In a multiple-datacenter configuration, it is recommended that you set the :ref:`redundancy mode <configuration-choosing-redundancy-mode>` to ``three_datacenter`` and that you set the ``locality_dcid`` parameter for all FoundationDB processes in :ref:`foundationdb.conf <foundationdb-conf>`.

 If you specify the ``-a`` option to any FoundationDB process in your cluster, you should specify it to all such processes.
 Processes which do not have a specified datacenter ID on the command line are considered part of a default "unset" datacenter.
 FoundationDB will incorrectly believe that these processes are failure-isolated from other datacenters, which can reduce performance and fault tolerance.